mikeconti/csc211-spring2024/discussion/exam01-review/README.md

 ## Exam Information

-Your first exam will be in class on Tuesday, February 20, 2024.
+Your first exam will be in class on Thursday, February 22, 2024.
 You are permitted a single 8.5" x 11" sheet of paper with notes (hand-written) on both sides.
 The exam will otherwise be closed book and closed notes.

 # Exam Topics